luickk/QuantumGameOfLife/README.md

 # QuantumGameOfLife

+-- written in Jave because I needed a reason (this project) to do something in Jave for CS tests --

-A Game Of Life version with (approximate or "quantum like") Quantum rules
+A Game Of Life version with (approximate or "quantum like") Quantum rules.